Digitalization of power generation in times of transition

 The key for success is to approach digitalization as a business issue with strategic implications.
 It requires solutions that provide tactical operational advantages in the short term, while simultaneously allowing evolution without obsolescence and the full transformation potential that digitalization promises.

 For those companies that embrace it effectively, the opportunity is sustained competitive advantage, a reimagined business model and new opportunities for growth.

-The article was written by Susan Peterson-Sturm, Digital Lead of BU Power Generation & Water within the Industrial Automation division.
+The article was written by Susan Peterson-Sturm, Digital Lead for Energy Industries.
 She is an industrial control leader with 15 years’ experience working with energy companies to securely and efficiently scale digital solutions for industrial enterprise.
 Prior to joining ABB, Susan spent 10 years in various roles at GE developing, launching and operating software and security solution product lines.